stevereally/hello-world/README.md

 # hello-world
-I don't much about programming, but I do know something about fumbling around in ignorance.
+I don't much about programming or git or markdown, but I do know something about fumbling around in ignorance.